The guests have left, and the leftover pizza is still sitting on the counter, and you’re wondering whether to eat it or throw it out.

 The catch is in the toppings.
 If your pizza contains toppings made of meat, think of what spoilt meat can do to you.

-Salmonella and listeria rank among the bacteria that might find their way to your plate and cause you sleepless nights.
+Salmonella and listeria rank highly among the bacteria that might find their way to your plate and cause sleepless nights.
 You can find Salmonella in meat and chicken, which are popular pizza toppings.
-The other bacteria to watch out for, listeria, camps within cheeses and sometimes meats and salads.
+Other bacteria to watch out for include listeria, camps within cheeses, and sometimes meats and salads.

-Should you be the unlucky victim of food poisoning caused by stale pizza, then some of the symptoms would be diarrhea, headache, and fever.
+Should you be the unlucky victim of food poisoning caused by stale pizza, some symptoms include diarrhea, headache, and fever.
 Who wants this after a fun night of eating out?
 Or a relaxing day of lazing around with a large pizza at hand?

 How about cheese?
 The answer is in the mold.
 Cheese can get moldy, and sometimes this is nothing to worry you.
-However, rotten cheese might expose you to an allergic reaction or, if things take a turn for the worse, leave you in the hospital fighting for your life.
-Learn your cheese.
+However, rotten cheese might expose you to an allergic reaction.
+Or if things take a turn for the worse, leave you in the hospital, fighting for your life.
+So learn your cheese.

 Summary

-Now that you know how to store pizza to preserve its freshness, you can order without fretting.
+You can order without fretting if you know how to store pizza to preserve its freshness.
 Also, you don’t have to discard leftovers, which leaves you feeling like you wasted money.
 Eat your pizza today and spare some for tomorrow’s lunch.
 It will still taste the same if well stored.